JorjaFox/library/content/posts/recaps/csi/brain-doe.md

 ## Quotes

-**Sidle:** Well, he was definitely into medicine, but I wouldn't trust him to drive my brain around.
+**Sara:** Well, he was definitely into medicine, but I wouldn't trust him to drive my brain around.

 - - -

-**Sidle:** You know chicken nuggets don'tt really look like that?
+**Sara:** You know chicken nuggets don't really look like that?